accounts-payable icon

 Insert your signature (as a U.S. person) and the date.

-You can learn more about forms W9 vs 1099 and the main differences between them.
+You can learn more about the W-9 vs. 1099 forms and the main differences between them.

-U.S. citizens and “U.S. person” payees that are self-employed independent contractors, freelancers, attorneys, businesses, vendors, suppliers, nonprofit organizations, partnerships, U.S. trusts, heirs of domestic estates, and holders of accounts in U.S. and foreign financial institutions (FFI) complete W9 tax forms requested by payers and other requesters.
+U.S. citizens and “U.S. person” payees who are self-employed independent contractors, freelancers, attorneys, businesses, vendors, suppliers, nonprofit organizations, partnerships, U.S. trusts, heirs of domestic estates, and holders of accounts in U.S. and foreign financial institutions (FFI) complete W-9 tax forms requested by payers and other requesters.

-Besides updating a W9 for a change in legal name, TIN, or contact information, you need to report a change in your exempt payee status.
+Besides updating a W-9 for a change in legal name, TIN, or contact information, you need to report a change in your exempt payee status.
+The Form W-9 instructions include examples of exempt payee status changes, such as a C corporation electing to be an S corporation, or a payee no longer being tax-exempt.

-According to the General Instructions for Form W-9:
+According to the IRS General Instructions following the Form W-9:

 What Types of Information Returns are Prepared From Form W-9?